a-kore/RPQ-pytorch/README.md

 ```
 model size: 5885.707MB
 ```
 This is an RPQOPT-66b initialized at float32 precision, a static weight version (standard OPT-66b) would be **264 GB** in size.
-This amount to approximately ~44x reduction in size.
+This amounts to approximately ~44x reduction in size.

 ## Benchmarks